bbl-Laobu/CustomBackIconDemo/README.md

 		...
 ```

-As you can see, this method basicaly takes a property from the PAge coming in and decides on its value which Back Button Style to show.
+As you can see, this method basicaly takes a property from the Page coming in and decides on its value which Back Button Style to show.

 I am pretty sure there are different ways to pass data from the Common Xamarin project to the individual platform Projects, but in our case we choose to define an Interface with the property which we make our pages inherit from whenever we want to influence the style of the Back Button.